 \section{Conclusion and future work}

 We studied the problem of learning robust classifiers with large margins in hyperbolic space.
-We introduced and analyzed a hyperbolic perceptron algorithm.
-Moreover, we explored multiple adversarial approaches to robust large-margin learning.
-The second part of the paper analyzed the role of geometry in learning robust classifiers.
-We compared Euclidean and hyperbolic approaches with respect to the intrinsic geometry of the data.
+First, we explored multiple adversarial approaches to robust large-margin learning.
+In the second part of the paper we analyzed the role of geometry in learning robust classifiers.
+Here, we compared Euclidean and hyperbolic approaches with respect to the intrinsic geometry of the data.
 For hierarchical data that embeds well into hyperbolic space, the lower embedding dimension ensures superior guarantees when learning the classifier in hyperbolic space.
 This result suggests that it can be highly beneficial to perform downstream machine learning and optimization tasks in a space that naturally reflects the intrinsic geometry of the data.
 Promising avenues for future research include (i) exploring the practicality of these results in broader machine learning and data science applications; and (ii) studying other related methods in non-Euclidean spaces, together with an evaluation of dimension-distortion trade-offs.